-Familiar with Mesibo API and are already using Mesibo on our cloud services.
-If not, please refer to getting started guide and tutorials to familiarize yourself before setting up Mesibo On-Premise.
+Familiar with mesibo API and already using mesibo on our cloud services.
+If not, please refer to getting started guide and tutorials to familiarize yourself before setting up mesibo On-Premise.

 Familiar with setting up a Linux server and MySQL database.
 If not, refer to online tutorials for the Linux distribution of your choice.

 Although not essential, basic knowledge of setting up Docker and using Docker containers would be helpful.
 You can refer to Docker documentation and various online tutorials on Docker.

 Linux 64-bit server (or an instance) with at least 1GB free RAM.
 Mesibo supports all the major Linux distributions, including: